Rugal/rugal.github.com/_posts/2014-07-06-how-to-configure-transaction-manager-in-spring.md

 But you will receive Exception if `getCurrentSession` without invoking create session first.
 {%highlight java%}
 Session session = sessionFactory.getCurrentSession();
-//Exception there
+//Exception here
 {%endhighlight%}

-After explaining the exception above, you now may know root cause of this problem so as to better understand its strategy.
+After explaining the exception above, you now may know root cause of this problem so as to better understand its scheme.

 ##Now
 let's learn to configure transaction manager.